 15 Sydney Opera House Facts

-Thousands of visitors who visit Sydney every day throng to the Sydney Opera House to see one of the most distinctive buildings and performing arts venues globally.
+Thousands of visitors who visit Sydney throng to the Sydney Opera House daily to see one of the most distinctive buildings and performing arts venues globally.

 The Sydney Opera House encountered storming waters during its construction, though.
-Lots of controversies, mostly caused by costs blow-outs and engineering disagreements, made its progress and completion difficult till the opening in 1973.
+Many controversies, caused mainly by cost blow-outs and engineering disagreements, made its progress and completion difficult until the opening in 1973.

-The Sydney Opera House, with its unique and imposing shell-shaped building, gained over the years global cultural significance, thus becoming not only an iconic symbol for Australia but also a worldwide recognisable image that was officially sealed when UNESCO in 2007 declared the Sydney Opera House a World Heritage Site.
+The Sydney Opera House, with its unique and imposing shell-shaped building, gained global cultural significance over the years, thus becoming an iconic symbol for Australia and a worldwide recognisable image that was officially sealed when UNESCO in 2007 declared the Sydney Opera House a World Heritage Site.

-To visit this Australian iconic landmark, there are many ways, probably the preferred and most genuine way of doing it is hanging around the Sydney Opera House, marvelling at its magnificent building while taking photos from as many angles as you can.
+To visit this iconic Australian landmark, there are many ways.
+The preferred and most genuine form of doing it is hanging around the Sydney Opera House, marvelling at its magnificent building while taking photos from as many angles as possible.

 Interesting Sydney Opera House Facts